dl2sba/hamware-interface/README.md

 # Backpanel
 A drawing for the backpanel cutouts can be found in **Backplane.dxf**.
 Please verify that the cutouts matches you board / components.

-# PC production files
+# PCB production files
 All relevant files can be found in the **production files** files folder.
+ZIP the complete folder and upload it on the webpage of one of the main PCB manufacturer.

 Please verify with your PCB manufacturer that the boards satisfy your requirements.